 Having a deck on your garden requires inspection and maintenance to avoid many problems, and one of them is rat infestation.
 Under certain circumstances, rats and other critters can live under your deck.
 Not only is this a health and sanitary problem, but these critters can also nibble, scratch, and ruin your deck.
-And they can also destroy your precious plants in your garden.
+And they can also destroy the precious plants in your garden.

 So what causes rats and other creatures to live under garden decks?
 One of the most probable reasons is litter.
 When you have picnics or eat meals on your deck, some food may fall on your deck floor.
 If the decking board gaps are too big, food may fall further down under your deck

 without you noticing it.

 How Can You Tell if Rats Live Under Your Deck?

 Seeing a rat running around your garden is a clear indication of rat infestation.
 But what if you don’t see the rats and still suspect that you have a rat problem?
 There are a few ways you can tell.

 One easy way is to look under your deck.
 Check for any signs of nesting.
 Rats tend to gather paper, tissue, cloth, and other materials to create nests.
 Another way is to look for any holes or digging, as many varieties of rats burrow underground.
 Check for any droppings or leftover food.
 If any of these are present, you may have a problem at hand.